Team303/JetsonVision/README.md

 ### Step 5: Setup The Example Code ###
 You can compile the example code by going to the example you want's root directory (with the makefile) and running 'make'.
 Then, you can run it with './gstream_cv'.
 You may notice that the build fails when you try to run it.
 This is because it is looking for NetworkTables in the wrong spot.
 To fix this, edit the makefile and replace any instance of "3419" with "303".
-If it still doesn't build, you installed something wrong or not at all.
+If it still doesn't build, you installed something wrong or not at all or try to reboot the jetson.
 Check that OpenCV and CUDA actually exist on the system.

 Once you have it building and running, you can edit the parameters in main.cpp and vision.cpp as well as the header file vision.hpp to get it working the way you want.